rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 author: Aaron Turon
 ---

+The Rust project was initiated to solve two thorny problems:

+* How do you do safe systems programming?
+* How do you do make concurrency painless?

+Initially these problems seemed orthogonal, but to our amazement, they turned out to really be the same: **the same tools that make Rust safe also help you tackle concurrency head-on**.

-Rust solves an apparent contradiction: safe systems programming.
-Its secret weapon is *ownership*, a concept ubiquitous in systems programming that Rust's compiler statically checks for you.
-The
+Memory safety bugs and concurrency bugs often come down to code accessing data when it shouldn't.
+Rust's secret weapon is *ownership*, a discipline for access control that systems programmers try to follow, but that Rust's compiler checks statically for you.

-result: you can program without a garbage collector *and* without fear of segfaults, because Rust will catch your mistakes.
+For memory safety, this means you can program without a garbage collector *and* without fear of segfaults, because Rust will catch your mistakes.

-**The same tools that make Rust safe also help tackle concurrency head-on.** After all, use-after-free bugs and synchronization bugs both happen when code accesses data it shouldn't -- and as we'll see, ownership is all about access control.
+For concurrency, this means you can choose from a wide variety of paradigms (message passing, shared state, lock-free, purely functional), and Rust's ownership will help you avoid the associated pitfalls.

 Here's a taste of concurrency in Rust:

-* A [channel][mpsc] transfers ownership of the messages sent along it, so you can send a pointer from one thread to another without fear of the threads later racing for access through that pointer.
+* A [channel][mpsc] transfers ownership of the messages sent along it, so you can send a pointer from one thread to another without fear of the threads later racing for access through that pointer. **Channels enforce thread isolation.**

 * A [lock][mutex] knows what data it protects, and Rust guarantees that the data can only be accessed when the lock is held.
+State is never accidentally shared. **"Lock data, not code" is enforced in Rust.**

-* Every data type knows whether it can safely be [sent][send] between or [accessed][sync] by multiple threads, and Rust enforces this safe usage; there are no data races.
+* Every data type knows whether it can safely be [sent][send] between or [accessed][sync] by multiple threads, and Rust enforces this safe usage; there are no data races, even for lock-free data structures.
+  **Thread safety isn't just documentation; it's law.**

-* You can even [share stack frames][scoped] between threads, and Rust will statically ensure that the frames remain active while other threads are using them.
+* You can even [share stack frames][scoped] between threads, and Rust will statically ensure that the frames remain active while other threads are using them. **Even the most daring forms of sharing are guaranteed safe in Rust**.

-None of the above benefits require any special knowledge to be built in to the compiler.
-Locks, channels, semaphores, atomic operations and so on are all *libraries* that take advantage of Rust's existing features to provide the static checking underlying these strong guarantees.
+All of these benefits come out of Rust's ownership model, and in fact locks, channels, lock-fee data structures and so on are defined in libraries, not the core language.
+That means that Rust's approach to concurrency is *open ended*: new libraries can embrace new paradigms and catch new bugs, just by adding  APIs that take advantage of Rust's general ownership features.

 The goal of this post is to give you some idea of how that's done.